ibm-cloud-docs/key-protect/cbr-controlled-access.md

 ## Managing CBR settings
 {: #manage-cbr-settings}

-You can also use the [Context-Based Restrictions module](https://github.com/terraform-ibm-modules/terraform-ibm-cbr){: external} module to manage context-based restriction zones and rules as code.
-For more information about Terraform IBM Modules, see [About Terraform IBM Modules](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
-{: tip}

 [CBR](/docs/account?topic=account-context-restrictions-whatis) allows you to manage user and service access to network resources, including Virtual Private Cloud (VPC) references and Internet Protocol (IP) addresses linking your {{site.data.keyword.keymanagementserviceshort}} resources.

 For more information about the services integrated with CBR, check out [Services integrated with context-based restrictions](/docs/account?topic=account-context-restrictions-whatis#cbr-access-reqs-target-service).